USATF COACHING EDUCATION

 By establishing a baseline standard of professional education or coaching experience, the Education Standard aligns with the best practices for professional certifications in other fields, within the coaching industry at large, and with licensing protocols of other Olympic family national governing bodies.

-This Education Standard is a one-time requirement, subject to any applicable recertification requirements of the respective course of education.
+This Education Standard is a one-time requirement.
 Once a coach has met the Education Standard, he or she has fulfilled the requirement for as long as the coach is part of the Registry.

 Meeting the Education Standard